Please note: Not all the scholarships listed below are offered yearly. Please contact Janice Cuddy for more information.

 Scholarships available to African-American Social Work students who are currently full-time in either our undergraduate or graduate program.
 Scholarships range for $250 to $2,000 and are targeted toward tuition and book costs.

 As you review the submission requirements, initially, it may seem somewhat overwhelming.
 As you sort through their submission guidelines, it should appear more manageable.
-The one requirement that I want to bring to your attention is the need to be a student member which has a cost of $25 per year.
+The one requirement that we want to bring to your attention is the need to be a student member which has a cost of $25 per year.
 We encourage all applicable students to apply for these scholarships.